INTRODUCTION:

 3: NOT WEARING A HEADPHONE SET OR NOT ASKING YOUR GUEST TO WEAR A HEADPHONE SET.

-When recording a podcast wearing headphones is a MUST!
+When recording a podcast, wearing headphones is a MUST!
 If recording remotely, this aspect becomes even more important.
-Let’s say your guest doesn’t wear headphones; when you speak into the mic your guest will hear you through the laptop speakers which will then feed back into his/her microphone.
+Let’s say your guest doesn’t wear headphones; when you speak into the mic, your guest will hear you through the laptop speakers which will then feed back into his/her microphone.
 This process creates an echo that is almost impossible to remove in post-production.
-Another problem that can occur is that you don’t hear the result of the recording live and you can’t pinpoint if what you’re doing is right or wrong.
+Another problem is that you don’t hear the result of the recording live, and you can’t pinpoint if what you’re doing is right or wrong.
 Certain issues are apparent only while listening through the headphones.

 4: ANOTHER PODCASTING MISTAKE TO AVOID IS NOT RECORDING IN AN APPROPRIATE ROOM.

-The sound is like a mysterious force, you hear it and you know is there, but essentially in a sense, it is invisible.
-When you speak into an empty room, the sound will bounce from wall to wall until it dissipates, this creates reverberation which is often undesirable in a podcast recording.
+The sound is like a mysterious force; you hear it, and you know it is there, but essentially, in a sense, it is invisible.
+When you speak in an empty room, the sound will bounce from wall to wall until it dissipates; this creates reverberation, which is often undesirable in a podcast recording.
 When speaking on a beach for example this process is not present, there are no walls and the sand absorbs the sound very well.
-Now you might think:
+Now, you might think:

-You can buy some inexpensive absorption materials that you can place on your walls, it takes just a few bucks to solve and you can say goodbye to bathroom sounding recordings.
-There is more science to this and we will treat this subject in another blog.
+You can buy inexpensive absorption materials and place them on your walls.
+It takes just a few bucks to solve this problem, and you can say goodbye to bathroom-sounding recordings.
+However, there is more science to this, and we will discuss this subject in another blog.

-You probably have an AC in your office, a fridge in your living room or probably you have a dog barking from time to time.
-There is nothing less professional in having a podcast with a lot of extraneous sounds.
-In my opinion, there are 2 ways to approach this:
+You probably have an AC in your office, a fridge in your living room, or probably you have a dog barking from time to time.
+There is nothing less professional in having a podcast with many extraneous sounds.
+In my opinion, there are two ways to approach this:

--Get rid of all extraneous sounds!
-In my opinion, there is no middle ground here, a podcast half cleaned sounds unprofessional and it shows that you try too hard.
-If you go this route, you will really need to put a stop to all the noise.
-Record in a room where is quieter and record in the evening when your baby’s probably asleep.
+Get rid of all extraneous sounds!
+In my opinion, there is no middle ground here.
+A half-clean podcast sounds unprofessional and shows that you try too hard.
+If you go this route, you will need to stop all the noise.
+Record in a quieter room, and record in the evening when your baby is probably asleep.

 CONCLUSION

-These podcasting mistakes are the most common ones and they very often affect the sound of many new podcasts.
-I can assure you that if you avoid these mistakes your podcast will sound 10x better and you will get more listeners as a result. if you have any questions in regards to podcasting, comment below or contact us.
+These are the most common podcasting mistakes, and they often affect the sound of new podcasts.
+I can assure you that if you avoid these mistakes, your podcast will sound 10 times better, and you will attract more listeners.
+If you have any questions regarding podcasting, comment below or contact us.

 Comments